Federated Learning of Large Models at the Edge via Principal Sub-Model Training: Related Works

 \section{Related Works}

 \textbf{Factorized Models}.
-Training neural networks with layer factorization has been extensively studied in prior literature \citep{LowRankCNN,svdInit,Factor1,Factor2,Factor3}.
-Specifically, these works are based on the observation that well-trained neural networks have inherently low-rank structure and exhibit large-correlations across kernels.
-Hence, one can down-size the model with a low-rank approximation to provide significant reduction in computations thus speeding up training.
+Training neural networks with layer factorization has been extensively studied in prior literature \citep{LowRankCNN,svdInit,Factor1,Factor2,Factor3,Cuttlefish,SensitivityLR,SensitivityXilinx}.
+These works are based on the observation that well-trained neural networks have inherently low-rank structure and exhibit large correlations across kernels.
+A model's rank can be pre-defined or learned and adapted with layers during training \citep{Cuttlefish}.
+Hence, one can down-size the model with a low-rank approximation to provide a significant reduction in computations thus speeding up training.
 Furthermore, this can make model training more affordable for resource-constrained devices.
 In addition to models' low-rank structure, works such as \citep{asymml} also exploit low-rank structure in intermediate representations to reduce computation overhead.

 \textbf{Resource-Constrained Federated Learning}.
 While federated learning opens the door for collaborative model training over edge users having rich (but private) data, the computation, memory, and communication footprint prohibits training of large models at the resource-constrained clients.
-To address these resource limitations in federated learning, a number of works have been proposed in the literature \citep{HeteroFL,FjORD,FedHM,HeteroFL,FjORD,FedHM,SplitLearning,SplitLearning1,SplitLearning2, FedGKT}.
+To address these resource limitations in federated learning, a number of works have been proposed in the literature \citep{HeteroFL,FjORD,FedHM,HeteroFL,FjORD,SplitLearning,SplitLearning1,SplitLearning2, FedGKT, CodedFL, Basil}.
 Particularly, in split learning \citep{SplitLearning,SplitLearning1,SplitLearning2}, the model is partitioned into two parts, one (small) part is assigned to clients for local training, while the other (large) part is outsourced to the server. \cite{FedGKT} proposes FedGKT that combines the model splitting approach with a bi-directional knowledge transfer technique between server and clients to achieve resource-constrained FL with much fewer communications than split learning.
-However, works such as split learning and FedGKT require sharing of intermediate activations (and in many cases, logits as well as labels) with the server, directly leaking input information and potentially compromising privacy promises of FL \citep{SecretRevealer}.
+However, these works require sharing of intermediate activations (and in many cases, logits as well as labels) with the server, directly leaking input information and potentially costing the privacy promise of FL \citep{UnSplit,SecretRevealer}.